ADSA-UIUC/python-series-advanced/README.md

-# ADSA Fall 2017 Workshop: Advanced Python Workshop
+# ADSA Fall 2017: Advanced Python Workshop
 Advanced Python class using the Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.

 ## Terminal Tutorial